Should You Take a Gap Year Before Online College?

 You may design an independent gap year experience on your own or you may choose to participate in a more structured experience through a gap year organization.

 You have plenty of freedom to use this time as you see fit.
-But you should also understand that “gap year” is not just a clever way of saying vacation.
+But you should also understand that “gap year” is not just a clever way of taking a vacation for an entire year.
 You can visit exotic beaches if you would like.
 You can check some cool experiences off of your bucket list.
 But technically, this is not a vacation.
 In order to call it a gap year:

 Worried about losing your academic motivation during your year off?
 Fear not.
 The Gap Year Association reports that 90% of students who take a gap year actually do enroll in college within the year.